publiccodenet/about/activities/tool-management/mattermost.md

 Channel and user management:

-Old or unused channels should either be archived or deleted.
+Old or unused channels should either be archived or deleted, for example for GDPR reasons or offboarding of staff.
 To see which channels exist, check the following:

 `root@mattermost:/opt/mattermost# bin/mattermost channel list Staff`